JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 insert two cells immediately below the currently selected cell.
 The first cell will be used to generate a GUI to lead you through creation of the code to generate the plot.
 The second cell is where the plot creation code is generated.
 The first tab of this GUI looks like figure 3.
+The command equivalent is `newPlot()`.

 ![Plot GUI](plot_GUI.png)